-Salespeople's customer orientation Salespeople's behavioral focus on creating customer value defines their level of customer orientation.
-Building on the social identity based service- profit chain (Homburg et al. 2009), which is an extension of the conventional service-profit chain described by Heskett at al. (1997), we suggest for a number of reasons that salespeople's NHS are likely to have a negative effect on salespeople's customer orientation.
+Salespeople's behavioral focus on creating customer value defines their level of customer orientation.
+Building on the social identity based service- profit chain (Homburg, Wieseke and Hoyer 2009), which is an extension of the conventional service-profit chain, we suggest for a number of reasons that salespeople's NHS are likely to have a negative effect on salespeople's customer orientation.

-Research on the service-profit chain (e.g., Heskett et al. 1997) shows that customer value is created by satisfied and loyal employees who identify with their organization.
-According to Heskett et al. (1997), loyal employees are those who are content with, and enthusiastic about, their organization and, therefore, are in a position to genuinely excite customers.
+Research on the service-profit chain (Heskett, Sasser, and Schlesinger 1997) shows that customer value is created by satisfied and loyal employees who identify with their organization According to Heskett, Sasser, and Schlesinger (1997), loyal employees are those who are content with, and enthusiastic about, their organization and, therefore, are in a position to genuinely excite customers.
 Satisfied employees have a passion for their organization and believe that they are making a contribution to something meaningful.
 Hence, they have a strong ability to provide memorable experiences for customers.
-Employees who identify themselves with their organization become prototypical representatives of their organization, i.e., they are more inclined to conform to organizational norms and peculiarities (Homburg et al. 2009).
-As a result, they are able and inclined to fully utilize the organization's resources and, therefore, can comprehensively respond to customer wishes and solve customer problems.
+Employees who identify themselves with their organization become prototypical representatives of their organization, i.e., they are more inclined to conform to organizational norms and peculiarities (Homburg, Wieseke and Hoyer 2009).
+As a result they are able and willing to fully utilize the organization's resources and, therefore, can comprehensively respond to customer wishes and solve customer problems.

-Applied to the research context of this study, the social identity based service-profit chain predicts that salespeople will be customer-oriented and, thus, create customer value if the salespeople are satisfied, loyal, and identify themselves with their organization.
+Applied to the research context of this study, the social identity based service-profit chain predicts that salespeople will be customer oriented and, thus, create customer value if the salespeople are satisfied, loyal, and identify themselves with their organization.
 This prediction is consistent with a large stream of research.
 For instance, Hoffman and Ingram (1992) and Homburg and Stock (2004) show a positive link between employees' work satisfaction and their customer-oriented behavior.
-Furthermore, Homburg et al. (2009) find a positive relationship between employee's company identification and employee's customer orientation.
-Puffer (1987) and Smith et al. (1983) show work satisfaction to be related positively to pro-social behaviors, including helping behaviors, in organizations.
+Furthermore, Homburg, Wieseke, and Hoyer (2009) find a positive relationship between employee-company identification and employee-customer orientation.
+Puffer (1987) and Smith, Organ, and Near (1983) show work satisfaction to be related positively to pro-social behaviors, including helping behaviors, in organizations.

 However, according to the social comparison principle of social identity theory, salespeople who harbor NHS are not likely to be productive, loyal, and satisfied.
-Rather, as noted earlier, for reasons of self-enhancement, negative stereotypes tend to result in negative behavioral intentions and actual behavior associated with the stereotype target (here the corporate headquarters of the organization) (e.g., Bargh et al. 1996; Chen and Bargh 1997; Cuddy et al. 2007).
+Rather, as noted earlier, for reasons of self-enhancement negative stereotypes tend to result in negative behavioral intentions and actual behavior associated with the stereotype target (here the corporate headquarters of the organization) (e.g., Bargh et al. 1996; Chen and Bargh 1997; Cuddy, Fiske, and Glick 2007).
 Hence, it is unlikely that salespeople with NHS will be perceived to be very customer-oriented.
 Therefore, we put forward the following hypothesis:

-H2: The more negative salespeople's headquarters stereotypes are, the less the salespeople will be perceived to be customer-oriented by customers.
+H2: The more negative salespeople's headquarters stereotypes are, the less the salespeople will be perceived to be customer oriented by customers.